mufpga/MicroFPGA-java/README.md

 ## Content

-This repository contains the Python package to control MicroFPGA.
+This repository contains the Java package to control MicroFPGA.
 To use `Microfpga` in you Java project, you can add it as a Maven dependency:

 ```bash
 ??